Application Timeline and Process

-- Pre-Kinder - 8th Grade DECISION WEEK is March 21 through March 28, 2019.
-(Our Admissions Committee respects your right to make a decision during this week and will not contact you.
-You are welcome to reach out to us!)
+- Our Admissions Committee respects your right to make a decision during this week and will not contact you.
+You are welcome to reach out to us.

 Sign up for a tour

-- Sign the teacher recommendation form, have the teacher complete and send it directly to the school by email, fax, or mail.
+- The teacher must complete and send it directly to the school by email, fax, or mail.
 If a parent sends or delivers the form, it will not be accepted.

-- Results of standardized testing (Scores from SAT, CAT, IOWA, STAR, etc.)
+- Results of standardized testing (Scores from SAT, ACT, CAT, IOWA, STAR, SBAC, etc.)

 - Behavior reports (if applicable)

-- Entering 1st - 8th grade students visit the school for a full class day, a student interview, as well as reading, writing, and math assessments to determine placement.
-They must show that they are able to handle a grade-ahead curriculum or should expect to be placed in the grade from which they are transferring.
+- Entering 1st - 8th grade students are assessed in reading, writing, vocabulary, and math to determine placement.
+They must show that they are able to benefit from a grade-ahead curriculum.